How to Use This Toolkit

 Society Domain Assessment

 The society domain is the hardest to quantify and the easiest to neglect.
-But without strong mediating institutions—churches, civic organizations, mutual-aid networks, functioning families—no workforce program or education reform will hold.2 Gains made in school or the labor market dissipate when the social fabric cannot sustain them.
+Without strong mediating institutions (churches, civic organizations, mutual-aid networks, functioning families), no workforce program or education reform holds.2 Gains made in school or the labor market dissipate when the social fabric cannot sustain them.

 Education Domain Assessment